Rav3nf0/Web_Scraping/README.md

 # Web_Scraping

-Inspired by AI Sweigart's Automate the Boring Stuff with Python: Chapter 12
+The projects and the solutions of Al Sweigart's Automate the Boring Stuff with Python: Chapter 12